 This part may take a little practice or readjustment to get it just right, but dont give up, you’ll get it!
 If you are having trouble with slipping material, try using a “dry” thread such as a 6/0 UNI thread which is un-waxed.
 But before you try to secure it to the hook, be aware of the space behind the hook eye itself.
 You DON’T want this crowded!

-Here’s where you can simplify this pattern, if you are tying this is a small size like above simply cut off the excess bucktail right behind the hook eye, create a neat head over the waste ends and be done.If you are tying these in a bait fish color like I have pictured at the end of this post you can do this as well.
+Here’s where you can simplify this pattern, if you are tying this is a small size simply cut off the excess bucktail right behind the hook eye, create a neat head over the waste ends and be done with it.
+Same goes for tying them in the baitfish patterns I have added at the end of this post, as they wont need a craw tail.

 Creating the “tail”